 There are several approaches to tackling the compatibility problem when dealing with latent variables; there are two common approaches worth mentioning here.
 The first is to recognize that many equality constraints are implied by the causal structure, including conditional independence relations and so-called Verma constraints among others; see Refs. \cite{evans2015margins,evans2017markov} for thorough treatments.
 The failure to satisfy an equality constraint immediately disqualifies $\prob[\nodes_{O}]$ from being compatible with $\graph$.
-Equality constraints are easily derived given a causal structure, and checking equality-constraints satisfaction is the minimalistic algorithm which powers the overwhelming majority of practical causal inference hypothesis testing in the fields of machine learning and artificial intelligence.
+Equality constraints are easily derived given a causal structure, and checking equality-constraint satisfaction is the minimalistic algorithm which powers the overwhelming majority of practical causal inference hypothesis testing in the fields of machine learning and artificial intelligence.
 In quantum theory, however, we require strong, more sensitive, causal inference techniques.
-This is because the equality constraints satisfied by classical correlations (compatible with some classical causal structure) are also all satisfied by quantum correlations (generated by the quantumified causal structure in which latent variables are replaced with shared entanglement) \cite{Henson_2014}.
+This is because the equality constraints satisfied by compatible classical correlations are also all satisfied by quantum correlations \cite{Henson_2014}.
 Our focus, therefore, in on deriving \emph{inequality} constraints (over $\prob[\nodes_{O}]$ and its marginals) implied by a causal structure, which we term \term{causal compatibility inequalities}\footnote{We refer to these inequalities as ``causal compatibility inequalities'' instead of Bell inequalities for two reasons.
 Firstly, ``Bell inequalities'' usually are associated specifically with the Bell structure.
 Secondly, the inequalities derived in this work are fundamentally distinct from a typical Bell inequality in that these inequalities are \textit{polynomial} over $\prob[\nodes_{O}]$ instead of \textit{linear}.}.
 For some causal structures, the equality constraints associated with it are sufficient to perfectly characterize the distributions genuinely compatible with it; for others, however, inequality constraints are also important.
 Causal structures for which inequality constraints are relevant have been termed \textit{interesting}~\cite{Henson_2014}, and such structures include the Instrumental structure, the Bell structure, and the Triangle structure studied here, among infinitely many others.
 Herein we use the Inflation Technique~\cite{Inflation} to find causal compatibility inequalities; \Cref{sec:inflation_technique_summary} discusses the Inflation Technique as applied in this work.